OU-CS5213/git-and-github-fundamentals-Pavithra-Morasa-1/README.md

 More time passes.

 The paper is eventually published.
 It might include a link to an online copy of the data, but the paper itself will be behind a paywall: only people who have personal or institutional access will be able to read it.

+## Keyword:

+Open scientific work is more useful and more highly cited than closed.